 The ObSERVE Acoustic project was carried out by an international consortium, led by the Galway-Mayo Institute of Technology with partnership from the Marine Institute, JASCO Applied Sciences, SMRU Consulting and the Irish Whale & Dolphin Group.
-Field studies began on the May 2015 and continued until November in 2016.
+Field studies began in May 2015 and continued until November 2016.
 The project was designed to provide independent scientific information on cetaceans based specifically on the underwater sounds that they produce.
-This challenging project involved the targeted deployment and recovery of underwater listening devices that are designed to withstand extreme pressures in the deep ocean while picking up and recording a wide range of species many of whose calls, whistles or echolocation clicks are identifiable but some of whose sounds and vocal behaviour are poorly known.
+This challenging project involved the targeted deployment and recovery of underwater listening devices that are designed to withstand extreme pressures in the deep ocean while picking up and recording a wide range of species, many of whose calls, whistles or echolocation clicks are identifiable but some of whose sounds and vocal behaviour are poorly known.

-The area of interest for this specialised research consisted of much of Ireland's continental margin where the shallower continental shelf and slope meet the deep Atlantic (see Images 2a, 2b).
+The area of interest for this specialised research consisted of much of Ireland's continental margin where the shallower continental shelf and slope meet the deep Atlantic (see Images below).
 By combining fixed and moving surveillance methods known as Static Acoustic Monitoring [SAM] and towed Passive Acoustic Monitoring [PAM] this dynamic and physically complex region could be covered effectively across three seasons, and for a wide range of species from the smallest Harbour porpoise to the immense Blue whale.

 Areas of steep seafloor topography along the continental slope, parts of which hold impressive and complex canyon features, emerged as important zones for these animals but deeper ocean basin waters were also significant for some whale species.
 Overall, the importance of Ireland's Atlantic Margin for many whale and dolphin species, particularly the lesser known beaked whales and seasonal migrants, was highlighted.
 The information gathered by this study greatly improves our knowledge of this offshore environment and, in combination with the ObSERVE Aerial project, will help to point the way forward for future management and conservation in the region.